Mithun-11/lumen/README.md

 For a detailed walkthrough, check out [WALKTHROUGH.md](./WALKTHROUGH.md).

-## 🤝 Contributing
+## 💬 Feedback

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+All feedback, suggestions, and bug reports are welcome!
+Feel free to open an issue or reach out.

 ---